Abdullasaqib/music_company/README.md

 **Nimbus** is a fully autonomous digital music company simulation.
 It simulates the entire lifecycle of a modern music label—from AI-driven track generation and aesthetic visualization to marketing campaigns and SaaS revenue management—all within a futuristic, glassmorphic dashboard.

+> **Note**: To remain reproducible on low-resource systems, music generation is implemented via procedural audio and simulated agent behavior, with optional integration points for external generative music APIs.

 ---

 ## 🚀 Features